joh120/BgColor_Button_JS/README.md

 Bonus:
 Add more buttons with different colors and modify the code to handle these new buttons dynamically.
-Add an undo button that allows the user to revert the background color to the previous state
+Add an undo button that allows the user to revert the background color to the previous state.